yusukebe/Test-JSON-RPC-Autodoc/README.md

 - `required => $value: Bool`

-    If true, the parameter must be setted.
+    If true, the parameter must be set.

 - `default => $value: Str`